Home » Recipes » Course » Breakfast » 6 Ingredient Vegan Beer Bread

 easy 6 ingredient beer bread recipe with crunchy crust

 • This recipe makes a very hearty bread with a crunchy, buttery crust.
-If you prefer a softer crust (like a traditional bread) mix the butter into the batter instead of pouring it over the top.
+If you prefer a softer crust (like a traditional bread) mix the butter into the batter instead of pouring it over the top of the bread.

 • SIFT YOUR FLOUR – Sifting flour for bread recipes is a must!
 The first few times I made this recipe I didn’t sift the flour, and it was still amazing, but WAY better when you sift the flour!
 Without sifting you are compacting the flour and will turn your bread into more of a “hard biscuit”.
 If you do not have a sifter, use a spoon to spoon the flour into the 1 cup measure.
 Try it once the “correct” way and you will see an amazing difference in the end product.